 Oxbow Public Market

-Before you drive south to the city of Napa, stop by the Napa Valley Museum in Yountville.
+Before you drive south to the city of Napa, stop by the Napa Valley Museum (reopening April 30th) in Yountville.
 The museum will give you a good historic overview, from the first pioneer winemakers in the 19th century to the phenomenal growth of the region in the last 50 years.
 In addition to the photos and artifacts in the permanent collection, the museum hosts temporary ones focused on local artists.

 An art of another sort lives on at Napa's Seguin Moreau, where fourth-generation master cooper Douglas Rennie crafts wooden barrels used to age some of Napa Valley's finest wines.
 The cooperage isn't open to the public, so he encourages visitors to seek out such barrels at wineries like Opus One, Far Niente, Nickel & Nickel, and Duckhorn.
 "A lot of top wineries have them in beautiful showcase tasting rooms; it's really a sight to see when you walk into a cave or cellar and there's barrel after barrel of the traditional hoops."

 You might take him up on the advice and detour to Oakville for a tour of Opus One or Far Niente.
 While in the neighborhood, why not mix things up with an olive oil tasting at Round Pond Estate in Rutherford (you did have a light lunch, after all).
 Come dinnertime, circle back to Oenotri in Napa, where you'll be greeted by the aroma of wood-fired pizzas, served along with house-made salumi and rustic Southern Italian dishes.

 St. Helena is where the Napa Valley's winemaking history began, specifically at the Beringer Vineyards, which opened in 1879 and is the area's oldest continuously operating winery.
 Spend some time exploring the mansion—a recreation of the Beringer family home on the Rhine in Germany.